qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - this app keeps crashing
 - keeps crashing after of a a is update
 - app keeps crashing as i use the swipe
-- app crashes on is of a
+- app crashes
 - updated and now app keeps crashing
 - i updated the app today and it keeps crashing
-- app sucks
-- this app sucks
-- this sucks how do i reply there is no such function
-- it sucks
-- this update sucks
-- i think its not what i'm looking for and it sucks
-- your new app sucks i mean really sucks
-- this sucks
-- this double screen sucks sucks sucks stop fucking stuff up leave my email alone
-- system sucks
-- its sucks
-- the app sucks presently because you cannot send it any emails
-- a suck
-- app stopped working it sucks
-- sucks
-- will not open at all sucks
-- this system sucks
-- mail box sucks
-- groups suck
-- the app is good but the icon sucks
 - app is not working after update
 - i updated it and now it does not work
 - my email app has stopped working how do i fix it